zhangbo8418/mod-playerbots/README.md

 ### Docker Installation

 Docker installations are considered experimental (unofficial with limited support), and previous Docker experience is recommended.
-To install the `mod-playerbots` on Docker, first clone the required branch of AzerothCore and this module:
+To install `mod-playerbots` on Docker, first clone the required branch of AzerothCore and this module:

 ```bash
 git clone https://github.com/mod-playerbots/azerothcore-wotlk.git --branch=Playerbot